codefoster/waterrower/readme.md

 `on('data', d => {...})` fires whenever a datapoint value changes.
 When the rower goes 1 more meter and his total distance changes from 237 to 238, for instance, this event will fire.

+`on('close', d => {...})` fires when the WaterRower module is stopped.

 ###`reset()`
 Send a signal to the WaterRower to reset.
 You'll hear your WaterRower beep and the numbers will flash ready for activity to begin.

+Note that reset (as well as all other messages to the WaterRower) will not be sent when you're in simulation mode.

 ###`defineDistanceWorkout(distance: number, units: Units)`
 Initiates a distance workout on the WaterRower.
 Accepts `distance` and `units` parameters (units defaults to Meters).